Mar Abas Katina

-Mar Abas Katina (Note: Also spelled as Mar Abas Catina, Mar Abas Mtsurantsi, Maraba Katina) (Assyrian: Mār Awā Qațțīnā; Armenian: Մար Աբաս Կատինա) was a Chaldean scholar, presumably an ancient Syrian (or ancient Armenian) historian.
-Mar Abas Katina first appears in the work of Movses Khorenatsi.
-His work served as the primary source for nearly the entirety of the first book and the first nine chapters of the second book of Movses Khorentasi's “History of Armenia”.
+Mar Abas Katina (Assyrian: ܡܪ ܐܒܐ ܩܛܛܝܢܐ Mār Awā Qațțīnā; Armenian: Մար Աբաս Կատինա) was a Chaldean scholar, presumably an ancient Syrian (or ancient Armenian) historian.
+Mar Abas Katina first appears in the work of the 5th‑century Armenian historian Movses Khorenatsi, who cites him extensively as an authority for early Armenian traditions.
+His writings were said to draw upon records preserved in the Assyrian royal archives at Nineveh, and according to tradition were transmitted to Armenia during the reign of King Valarsace of the Arsacid dynasty of Armenia.
+His work served as the primary source for nearly the entirety of the first book and the first nine chapters of the second book of Khorenatsi's History of Armenia, shaping narratives about Armenia's legendary origins, its early rulers, and its connections with neighboring civilizations.
+Although modern scholars such as Étienne Quatremère and Ernest Renan have questioned whether Mar Abas Katina was a historical author or a literary construct, within Armenian historiography he remains a pivotal figure for understanding how Khorenatsi framed Armenia's past.

 Name

 The name Mar Abas Katina translates to "Lord Aba the Wise".
 Movses Khorenatsi and Sebeos made great use of his work when writing the first parts of their works.
 Sebeos calls him "Maraba the philosopher Mtsurnatsi".
 (Note: Mtsurantsi indicates that he was born or lived for a long time in the city of Mtsurkh (changed to Mtsbin) in Greater Armenia) Movses' placement of Mar Abas in the 2nd century BC is apparently an anachronism for a number of reasons, the main one being the particle "Mar" (Syrian: ܡܪܝ) in Abas' name, which is a Christian honorary title used for bishops and saints.